About Me

 As far as I can remember, drawing was one of my favorite activities.
 I started out by drawing cartoon characters, making comics, and doodling in my class notes.
 When I was an undergrad at the University of California Berkeley, a teaching assistant noticed my artwork and asked me to make illustrated handouts for the students.
 The handouts caught the attention of a lecturer, who became the advisor for my graduate research project, Computer Science Illustrated, a series of illustrated guides that taught computer science concepts through cute characters and visual metaphors.
 After receiving my Master's, I went into developing virtual reality experiences and continued drawing in my free time.
 Then, I recalled the picture books I enjoyed and started creating educational illustrations, both to motivate myself to learn new things and to share that knowledge with others.

 When I'm not illustrating STEM concepts or creating books, I draw a lot of sharks, strange creatures, and doodles that capture my random thoughts.
+I also read graphic novels, play video games, and watch animated shows, most of which influences my style over time.